 Looking for something more active?
 Kick it up a notch with a hike through a county park or check out Council Bluffs’ 41-miles of continuous trails.

 Hitchcock Nature Center is a great area for hiking with your pooch as well as other county parks like Arrowhead or Botna Bend.
 You and your dog will have lots to see with elk and bison at Botna, horses along the boundaries of Arrowhead, and gorgeous views of the Loess Hills at Hitchcock.

 Though Hitchcock is a great spot to experience the outdoors with your dog, many of their educational programs and events are not dog-friendly.
 Be sure to double-check if an event is pet-friendly before attending with your pet.
 The park staff, in general, recommends against bringing dogs to events as they can be distracting for other guests.
 Outside of events and programs, though, pups are welcome.

 Pet owners and their dogs can also explore the Wabash Trace Nature Trail or take a visit to see Bob the Bridge.
 He’s totally a dog person.

-Not all dogs enjoy the water, but for those pups who do, there are quite a few fun water activities in Pottawattamie County that your dog can enjoy with you along the West Nishnabotna River and Lake Manawa.
+Not all dogs enjoy the water, but for those pups who do, there are quite a few fun water activities in Pottawattamie County that your dog can enjoy with you along the West Nishnabotna River Water Trail and Lake Manawa.

 While dogs aren’t allowed on Lake Manawa Beach, you can still include them on your boating, kayaking, and paddleboard adventures!
 You’ll just have to access the water outside of the separate Lake Manawa Beach area.